Constellation-Labs/documentation-hub/validate/quick-start/intnet-to-mainnet-quickstart.md

 *This may take a few moments, please exercise patience.*

 ## ◽ Clean Up Old Services
-We need to remove the old service files from our Node.
+We need to remove the old service files from our node.

 <MacWindow>
 Remove old service files? [y] <b>y</b>